-Standard 3 Level 1 Level 2 Students can: Students can: BK-3.1 Explain the benefits of a physically active lifestyle as Analyze the relationships among physical activity, Physical Activity and Fitness it relates to preparation for college and/or a career. nutrition, and body composition.
-Physical activity knowledge Lesson Possibilities Make the connection of how nutrition plays a key role in success in training for a 5K run, and also their own individual training goals and develop their benefits overall health. own pacing guide for success.
-Student can also explain Students will be encouraged to participate in a local 5K.
+Standard 3 Level 1 Level 2 Stanuaru 3 Students can: Students can: BK-3.1 Analyze the relationships among physical activity, Physical Activity and Fitness it relates to preparation for college and/or a career. nutrition, and body composition.
+Physical activity knowledge Lesson Possibilities Make the connection of how nutrition plays a key role in success in training for a 5K run, and also benefits overall health. own pacing guide for success.
+Student can also explain 1 Students will be encouraged to participate in a local 5K.